michal-franc/michal-franc.github.io/_posts/_draft/emailcourse/6-custom-templates-and-building simple-distributed-app.md

 ```

 **Micro-basic**
-It is a template to generate a simple microservice using asp.net core that exposes a controller.
-This one is used as a main base for most of the microservices.
-Very similar to the one we have built in previous lessons.
+Generates microservice using asp.net core with a simple controller.
+Used as a base for most of the microservices in this course.
+Similar to ones we have built in previous lessons.

+Used in:
+- functionality waiting for external requests
+- exposing api

 **Micro-job**

-Similar to Micro-basic - adds Quartz job scheduler.
-Typical micro-service requires some action from the external source to start working.
-Job schedules enables to do it from the inside of micro-service.
-Used in services that are initiating action, like sending requests to other services or consuming messages form queues etc.
+Extension of Micro-basic - adds Quartz job scheduler.
+In typical scenario, with endpoint exposing api, service waits for user input to initiate action.
+Scheduler can start internal actions based on scheduled jobs.

+Used in:
+- functionality that can start on its own in scheduled task
+- message queue consumption
+- scheduled actions sent to other services

 **Micro-job-rabbit**
-Adds RabbitMQ binding.
-RabbitMQ is a message-broker that implements AMQP - used as a message queue to create decoupled communication beetwen services.
-Build with RawRabbit .NET package, simple rabbit-mq client.
+Micro-job with RabbitMQ preinstalled.
+RabbitMQ is a message-broker that implements AMQP protocol - used as a message queue to create decoupled communication beetwen services.
+Build with RawRabbit .NET package.
 [Great blog post from a friend of mine - Piotr Gankiewicz about RawRabbit][3]

-**Using new template**
+**Using templates**
 ```
 dotnet new micro-basic --name <name> -o <folderOutput>